PaulVerot03/markdown-tsc-converter/README.md

 4) use the tool `python3 md_converter.py document.md`
 5) Paste the content of the .txt file that has been generated into the related .tsx file

+Please note that i am relying on the MD editor to do char conversion (for all the greek letters)